djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 The area-level correlation can therefore be larger than the point-level correlation.

-The reverse can also occur.
+The reverse can also happen.

-This is one reason ecological correlations cannot automatically be interpreted as individual-level relationships.
+This is one reason area-level correlations cannot automatically be interpreted as individual-level relationships.

----

-## 19. The modifiable areal unit problem
+## The modifiable areal unit problem

 For areal data, statistical results can depend on how space is divided into regions.